Andrey-Sidorkin/taxi-service/README.md

 ```
 To obtain access to MySQL DB you should edit "URL", "USERNAME" and "PASSWORD" fields in
 /util/ConnectionUtil.java to match your own.
-In order logger to log into file properly please change corresponding field in src/main/resources/log4j2.xml:
+In order logger to log into file properly please change the corresponding field in src/main/resources/log4j2.xml:
 ```
 File name="LogToFile" filename=absolute/path/to/your/desired/file.log
 ```